Brille24/SyliusCustomOptionsPlugin/README.md

 <h1 align="center">Customer Options</h1>
-This bundle provides the customer to ability to customize the product to his/her liking.
+This bundle gives the customer the ability to customize the product to his/her liking.
 This is a different from Sylius internal product variant structure, as it is more flexible and allows to use them without pre-generating a lot of data.

 ## Installation